Musket Villa: History

 The stables were designed to accommodate twelve horses and also included rooms, a shower, wash basin and ding room for employees.
 They were regarded as being amongst the most "up-to-date stables...to be found in Australia", with Booth paying the "fullest attention to the comfort of his employees and his equine charges".

 The architectural firm of Hall and Prentice was established in 1919 with the partnership of Thomas Ramsay Hall and George Gray Prentice.
-Hall was one of Brisbane's "most successful architects of the early twentieth century" and the firm designed many prestigious buildings in Brisbane, including Brisbane City Hall, Sandgate Town Hall and the Tattersalls Club.
+Hall was one of Brisbane's "most successful architects of the early twentieth century" and the firm designed many prestigious buildings in Brisbane, including Brisbane City Hall, Sandgate Town Hall, and the Tattersalls Club.
 He was involved in racing through Tattersall's and the Queensland Turf clubs, his name is commemorated in the T.R.
 Hall Handicap.

 In 1927, William Booth died at the age of 54, leaving Musket to his wife.
-His death was mourned by the Queensland racing fraternity, members of the Queensland Turf Club, the Tattersall's Club and the Queensland Breeders, Owners and Traders Association.
+His death was mourned by the Queensland racing fraternity, members of the Queensland Turf Club, the Tattersall's Club, and the Queensland Breeders, Owners and Traders Association.
 Following Booth's death, the stables were leased to William James Shean until c.
 1941 when they were converted into four two bedroom flats by Lucy Booth who continued to live in the villa.
 Lucy Booth died in 1958, leaving Musket to her surviving son, Norman, who lived in the house until his death in 1955.

-The house now operates as a Bed and Breakfast establishment called Lancaster Gables and the stables continue to function as flats.
-The garage has been demolished and the site on which it was located (between the house and the stables), has been subdivided with a new residence constructed upon it.
+The house was purchased in 1996 for $400,000 by Robert James in a rundown, dilapidated condition, white-ants having caused substantial damaged to many interior pine walls and the verandah floor completely rotted through in one section.
+He restored and refurbished the building over three years.
+James with his partner ran the house as a bed-and-breakfast establishment being featured on Channel Nine's Extra programme.
+It was also the venue of a number of art exhibitions.
+The name of the house was changed to Lancaster Gables in honour of James's then recently deceased mother Barbara Lancaster, being careful to retain the original Muscat nameplate along with other items of historical significance which were handed over to the new owner when the property was sold.
+The garage, being wholly infested with white ants, was deemed unrecoverable and demolished and the site on which it was located (between the house and the stables), subdivided with a new residence constructed.